Thomas Graham Jr. (diplomat): Education

-While in Louisville Male High School, Graham was elected president of the Athenaeum Literary Association (An old and prestigious Louisville high school fraternity).
-He later attended Princeton University where he graduated with a B.A from Woodrow Wilson School of Public and International Affairs in 1955.
+While in Louisville Male High School, Graham was elected president of the Athenaeum Literary Association (an old and prestigious Louisville high school fraternity).
+He later attended Princeton University where he graduated with a B.A. from Woodrow Wilson School of Public and International Affairs in 1955.
 He wrote his senior thesis on the American attitudes towards Soviet power.
 When Graham was a senior in Princeton, he applied and was accepted to Harvard Law School but decided to go to L'Institut des Sciences Politiques in Paris for a year between college and law school.
 Before attending Harvard, Graham joined the United States Army from 1956 to 1958.
-At the time, he was interested in becoming a lawyer for the Middle East oil company and in the summer of 1958 took an intensive Arabic language course at Harvard University.
+At the time, he was interested in becoming a lawyer for a Middle East oil company and in the summer of 1958 took an intensive Arabic language course at Harvard University.
 While at Harvard Law School he took then professor Henry Kissinger's seminar on defense policy and administration.
-He graduated from Harvard with a J.D in 1961.
+He graduated from Harvard with a J.D. in 1961.

 Career

-Graham graduated from Harvard Law School in 1961.
-Following graduation, he was offered a clerkship with Chief Judge Wilbur Miller of the Circuit Court of appeals for the District of Columbia.
+Following Graham's law school graduation, he was offered a clerkship with Chief Judge Wilbur Miller of the Circuit Court of appeals for the District of Columbia.
 In early 1962, congressman Brent Spence offered Graham the position of the United States House Committee on Banking and Currency (now known as the United States House Committee on Financial Services) for the balance of that year.
-In 1963, he was hired by Jim Saxon the comptroller of the currency at the U.S. Dept of the Treasury as his legislative assistant.
+In 1963, he was hired by Jim Saxon, the comptroller of the currency at the U.S. Dept. of the Treasury, as his legislative assistant.
 In 1968, Graham worked for the Nixon campaign with United Citizens for Nixon-Agnew (an organization designed to appeal to all citizens, not just Republicans).
 It was during this time that he ultimately decided to change his registration from Democrat to Republican.
-In 1969 Graham left New york where he worked for a large law firm of Shearman and Sterling, and returned to Washington to re-enter government service.
+In 1969 Graham left New York where he worked for the large law firm Shearman and Sterling, and returned to Washington to re-enter government service.
 In September 1970, Graham began his career at the Arms Control and Disarmament Agency (ACDA) and worked for that agency for 27 years.

-In 2010, Thomas Graham was appointed to the United Arab Emirates' international advisory board, guiding that country's nuclear energy program and holding it to the highest standards of safety, security, and nonproliferation.
+In 2010, Thomas Graham was appointed to the United Arab Emirates' international advisory board, guiding that country's nuclear energy program and holding it to the highest standards of safety, security, and non-proliferation.

-He has taught as an adjunct professor at the University of Washington, Oregon State University, Stanford University, Georgetown University, University of Virginia Law School, and the University of California at Berkeley.
+He taught as an adjunct professor at the University of Washington, Oregon State University, Stanford University, Georgetown University, University of Virginia Law School, and the University of California at Berkeley.

+He died on September 3, 2026 at his home in Washington, D.C.